nvinhphuc/databricks-splunk-hec/README.md

 <img src="databricks.png" alt="drawing" width="500"/>

-Then drag and drop the init_script.sh file into the Script area.
-Set a name and enabled the script.
+Then drag and drop the `init_script.sh` file into the Script area.
+Set a name and enable the script.

 ## Step 5: Configure and restart cluster